secretstartups/handbook/content/handbook/company/vision.md

 ## Vision

-Our vision captures what we want the GitLab product to evolve into in the next 10 years.
+Our vision captures what we want to deliver to customers in the next 10 years.

 Today, we have a [DevSecOps Platform](https://about.gitlab.com/platform/).
 This DevSecOps Platform shift is part of a larger trend: teams of all types are realizing that breaking down silos has compounding effects on productivity and collaboration.
 We see it with data and operations teams creating DataOps; we see it with machine learning and ops teams creating MLOps.
-As more companies (and more teams within a company) rely on our platform, we are positioned to become the **AllOps platform** — a single application for all R&D. This platform will include best in class:
+As more companies (and more teams within a company) rely on our platform, we are positioned to become the **AllOps platform** — a single application for all R&D. This platform will offer significant and differentiated value to customers:

-1. [DevSecOps](https://about.gitlab.com/direction/#devsecops-stages): This is [our main focus for the next 3 years]({{< ref "strategy" >}}), because teams use us as a [DevSecOps Platform](https://about.gitlab.com/platform/) today.
+1. Platform efficiencies from a [DevSecOps platform](https://about.gitlab.com/direction/#devsecops-stages): This is [our main focus for the next 3 years]({{< ref "strategy" >}}), because teams use us as a [DevSecOps Platform](https://about.gitlab.com/platform/) today.
 This includes using AI to enhance workflows.
-1. [ModelOps](https://about.gitlab.com/direction/modelops/): Every company will need to become an AI company to stay competitive.
+1. Competitive advantages through [ModelOps](https://about.gitlab.com/direction/modelops/): Every company will need to become an AI company to stay competitive.
 This includes building, training, deploying, and rolling back AI models alongside the apps that consume them.
 Currently, DataRobot and Weights & Biases are the competitive solutions.
 We have begun iterating on this with an [MLFlow integration](https://docs.gitlab.com/ee/user/project/integrations/mlflow_client.html) and a Model Registry.
-1. [ServiceDesk](https://docs.gitlab.com/ee/user/project/service_desk.html): GitLab customers need the ability to triage application incidents directly where their applications are built and deployed, so that they can tie incident resolution to the development backlog and track incident closure.
+1. Improved customer and internal coordination through [ServiceDesk](https://docs.gitlab.com/ee/user/project/service_desk.html): GitLab customers need the ability to triage application incidents directly where their applications are built and deployed, so that they can tie incident resolution to the development backlog and track incident closure.
 Currently, [ZenDesk](https://www.zendesk.com/) and [JIRA Service Desk](https://www.atlassian.com/software/jira/service-management/features/service-desk) are the competitive solutions.

-For the next few years, the majority of our focus is on DevSecOps, as detailed in our [company strategy]({{< ref "strategy" >}}).
+For the next few years, the majority of our focus is on providing a rich and comprehensive DevSecOps platform to our customers.
+This is detailed in our [company strategy]({{< ref "strategy" >}}).

 ## Analysts